JLHerreraCortijo/drc_elections/README.md

  various administrative levels across the election years 2006, 2011, and 2018.
  The method involves several steps:

- 1. **Data Filtering and Extraction**:
+ 1. **Data Extraction**:
-   - For each year, the data undergoes a check to ensure it is not null, which is crucial for maintaining accuracy.
     - The votes specifically for Kabila (or Ramazani in 2018) are extracted from nested data structures by filtering for the candidate's name within each voting site or circonscription.

  2. **Vote Calculation**:
     - The valid votes for Kabila are aggregated first within the smallest units (voting sites or circonscriptions) and then summed up to provide totals for larger administrative areas.
-    - This process involves mapping through nested data structures and applying filters and summation functions to accurately compile the votes.

  3. **Percentage Calculation**:
     - The percentage of votes received by Kabila or Ramazani is calculated by dividing their total votes by the total votes of all candidates at each administrative level.
-This step provides insight into the candidate's performance relative to others.
     - The calculation is done post-aggregation to ensure it reflects the comprehensive vote share.

  4. **Data Aggregation and Unnesting**:
    - After calculating the total votes and percentages, these metrics are nested back into the main dataset.
-Using `tidyr::unnest()`, the nested lists are simplified into standard columns for ease of analysis.
+Then nested lists are simplified into standard columns for ease of analysis.

  5. **Result Integration**:
-   - The final step involves integrating the calculated votes and percentages into the main dataset, enhancing the dataset with key electoral metrics for Kabila and Ramazani, which are pivotal for electoral analysis.
+   - The final step involves integrating the calculated votes and percentages into the main dataset, enhancing the dataset with key electoral metrics for Kabila and Ramazani.

 #### 6.5-BALLOT BOXES IN EACH LEVEL (2011,2018 ONLY)